pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 Then, execute `npm run build` to build a version of the app ready for production.
 You can find the output files in the `build` folder.

-Now let's use Amazon S3 to host the app and go completely serverless.
+Now, let's use Amazon S3 to host the app and go completely serverless.

 Amazon S3 is a storage service that can also function as a web server.